electricimp/imp-central-impt/DevelopmentGuide.md

 1. Create a new directory called, for example, "factory".

-1. Go to the new directory.
+2. Go to the new directory.

-1. Create a project for a [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existent Product "MyProduct": a new Device Group "MyPreFactoryDG" in that Product, a new Device Group "MyPreProductionDG" that will be a production target, empty files "factory.device.nut" and "factory.agent.nut", [Project File](./CommandsManual.md#project-file).
+3. Create a project for a [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existent Product "MyProduct": a new Device Group "MyPreFactoryDG" in that Product, a new Device Group "MyPreProductionDG" that will be a production target, empty files "factory.device.nut" and "factory.agent.nut", [Project File](./CommandsManual.md#project-file).
-  `impt project create --pre-factory --product MyProduct --name MyPreFactoryDG --descr "Factory Firmware" --target MyPreProductionDG --create-target --device-file factory.device.nut --agent-file factory.agent.nut --create-files`

 ```
-> impt project create -f -p MyProduct -n MyPreFactoryDG -s "Factory Firmware" -t MyPreProductionDG -j
+> impt project create --pre-factory --product MyProduct --name MyPreFactoryDG --descr "Factory Firmware" --target MyPreProductionDG --create-target --device-file factory.device.nut --agent-file factory.agent.nut
--x factory.device.nut -y factory.agent.nut -c
 Device Group "MyPreProductionDG" is created successfully.
 Device Group "MyPreFactoryDG" is created successfully.
 Device source file "factory.device.nut" is created successfully.